 Starting March 30, students will continue to follow their current bell schedules, and teachers must be available online during the regular daily instructional periods, according to Scambray’s letter to the FJUHSD community.

-Meanwhile, Sunny Hills will continue to provide packaged, to-go food to those who qualify for free and reduced meals from 11:30 a.m. to 1:30 p.m. during spring break up until May 4.
+Meanwhile except for spring break, Sunny Hills will continue to provide packaged, to-go food weekdays to those who qualify for free and reduced meals from 11:30 a.m. to 1:30 p.m. until May 4.

 In the announcement, Scambray reiterated that all school events, field trips, athletics and activities are canceled or postponed until further evaluation on May 1.